pthu/sahd/docs/words/to_redeem.md

 <span dir="rtl" lang="he">לְ</span>, it would be a rather surprising development that re-establishing covenant had become a vehicle of redemption.

-<b>B.1</b> The role of a man’s גֹּאֵל has been understood by some scholars to be to restore balance and wholeness to his family.[^9] However, although this description fits with a number of examples (e.g. where something is ‘bought back’ for a family member) it seems to ignore the cases where
+<b>B.1</b> The role of a man’s גֹּאֵל has been understood by some scholars to be to restore balance and wholeness to his family.[^9] However, although this description fits with a number of examples (e.g. where something is ‘bought back’ for a family member) it seems to ignore the cases where גאל could mean pre-purchase rather than re-purchase (Ruth 4:3 and Jer 32:7), and also see below on <span dir="rtl" lang="he">גֹּאֵל הַדָּם</span>, where the underlying idea does not seem to be one of ‘Wiederherstellung’.
-גאל
-could mean pre-purchase rather than re-purchase (Ruth 4:3 and Jer 32:7), and also see below on גֹּאֵל הַדָּם, where the underlying idea does not seem to be one of ‘Wiederherstellung’.

 [^9]: Stamm 1971: 386; Johnson 1953: 70; Jepsen 1957: 158.

 <b>B.2</b> Job 3:5 seems to express the idea of גאל as ‘claiming back’.
-It is
-the only example of גאל being used with an abstract subject (‘gloom/darkness’) and some argue either that it is a unique usage of גאל or that it should be read as the homonym גאל (II) / געל ‘to soil/defile’, which may fit better with the rest of the verse.
-This would support Johnson’s argument for a single original root of both גאל (I) and גאל (II) / געל, meaning ‘to cover’, which is supported by the Vg
-<i>obscurare</i> (to conceal, suppress, obscure) which seems to contain the
+It is the only example of גאל being used with an abstract subject (‘gloom/darkness’) and some argue either that it is a unique usage of
+<span dir="rtl" lang="he">גאל</span>, or that it should be read as the homonym גאל (II)/ געל, ‘to soil/ defile’, which may fit better with the rest of the verse.
+This
+would support Johnson’s argument for a single original root of both גאל (I) and גאל (II)/ געל, meaning ‘to cover’, which is supported by Pesh <span dir="rtl" lang="–">ܟܣܐ</span> (<i>ksʾ</i>) Pael, ‘to cover, hide’ and Vg <i>obscurare</i>, ‘to hide, conceal, obscure’ which seems to contain the idea of ‘cover’ (cf. LXX ἐκλάβοι).
+However, Stamm points to a different
-idea of ‘cover’ (cf. LXX ἐκλάβοι).
-However, Stamm points to a different ‘core meaning’ of גאל in the idea of something being restored to its rightful owner.
-He translates it: ‘einfordern sollen ihn Finsternis und Dunkel’ for the forces of darkness and chaos are older than the light (cf. Gen 1:2) and therefore have a claim on his life (1971: 390).
-This view seems to be supported by the previous verse and to be more akin to the idea expressed by ֹ גֹּאֵל הַדָּם (similarly Blau 1956: 244-45).
+‘core meaning’ of גאל in the idea of something being restored to its rightful owner.
+He translates it: ‘einfordern sollen ihn Finsternis und Dunkel’ for the forces of darkness and chaos are older than the light
+(cf. Gen 1:2) and therefore have a claim on his life (1971: 390).
+This view seems to be supported by the previous verse and to be more akin to the idea expressed by <span dir="rtl" lang="he">גֹּאֵל הַדָּם</span> (similarly Blau 1956: 244-45).

-<b>B.3</b> Verses containing גאל with מִן ‘to rescue from slavery, adversity,
-death’ with God (or the king) as the subject have been treated by both Stamm (1971: 392-93) and Jepsen (1957: 161-62) as instances of גאל which are outside of the ‘normal’ usage, and show a semantic development away from its ‘original’ meaning (Gen 48:16; Jer 31:11; Hos 13:14; Mic 4:10;
-Ps 103:4; 106:10; 107:2, and one without מִן in Ps 69:19).
-The list
+<b>B.3</b> Verses containing גאל with מִן ‘to rescue from slavery, adversity, death’ with God (or the king) as the subject have been treated by both Stamm (1971: 392-93) and Jepsen (1957: 161-62) as instances of גאל which are outside of the ‘normal’ usage, and show a semantic development away from its ‘original’ meaning (Gen 48:16; Jer 31:11; Hos 13:14; Mic 4:10; Ps 103:4; 106:10; 107:2, and one without מִן in Ps 69:19).
+The list unaccountably omits Ps 72:14.
+Even if one follows Stamm and Jepsen in
-unaccountably omits Ps 72:14.
-Even if one follows Stamm and Jepsen in regarding this group as exhibiting a widening of the meaning of גאל from its original legal context, the development should not be regarded as post-exilic in origin, as a plausible case can be made for an earlier date for three of the occurrences concerned.
+regarding this group as exhibiting a widening of the meaning of גאל from its original legal context, the development should not be regarded as post-exilic in origin, as a plausible case can be made for an earlier date for three of the occurrences concerned.
 Ps 72 is a royal psalm (see above A.4), Gen 48:16 has generally been assigned to an older layer of the Jacob-narrative (traditionally E) rather than the Priestly layer, and Hos 13:14 is part of a judgement oracle which there is no compelling reason to deny to the eighth-century prophet (cf. Davies 1992: 285, 295).
 In Gen 48:16, which Ringgren (1977: 353) considered to be ‘perhaps the oldest passage using the root <i>gʾl</i>’, גאל also seems to be an unusual choice for ‘rescuing’ or ‘liberating’ from harm, as this is the only occurrence of גאל in Genesis.
-However, since Jacob had no human גֹּאֵל when he was in need, it was God who rescued him, both from his uncle (Genesis 31) and from his brother (Genesis 32-33).
-The emphasis here seems to be on the familial relationship, but under different circumstances from those we find in Leviticus and Ruth.
-Jacob was not in debt and did not need ‘redeeming’ in the socio-legal sense, but rather needed rescuing from danger, or protecting from harm (cf. Johnson 1953:
-75-77).
-For גאל as an element of pre-exilic personal names, most of them explicitly theophoric, see above, Root and Comparative Material A.1.
+However, since Jacob had no human
+<span dir="rtl" lang="he">גֹּאֵל</span> when he was in need, it was God who rescued him, both from his uncle (Gen 31) and from his brother (Gen 32-33).
+The emphasis
+here seems to be on the familial relationship, but under different circumstances from those we find in Leviticus and Ruth.
+Jacob was not in debt and did not need ‘redeeming’ in the socio-legal sense, but rather needed rescuing from danger, or protecting from harm (cf. Johnson 1953: 75-77).
+For גאל as an element of pre-exilic personal names, most of them explicitly theophoric, see <a href="#RootComparative-A1">Root and Comparative Material A.1</a> above.

 ## 7. Conclusion

 <b>A.1</b> The meaning of גאל seems to comprise three ‘semantic components’:
-a) ‘to act (or fulfil one’s duty) as kinsman’; b) ‘buying’ (cf. the parallelism of גאל with קנה, and opposition with מכר) and c) ‘claiming back’.
+&nbsp;&nbsp;&nbsp;&nbsp;a) ‘to act (or fulfil one’s duty) as kinsman’;
+&nbsp;&nbsp;&nbsp;&nbsp;b) ‘buying’ (cf. the parallelism of גאל with קנה, and opposition with מכר) and
+&nbsp;&nbsp;&nbsp;&nbsp;c) ‘claiming ’.
 These appear variously in its different uses, as below.

-<b>A.2</b> The socio-legal contexts of Leviticus 25, Ruth and Jeremiah 32 make
-clear the connection between the responsibility of a kinsman and the acquisition or re-purchase of property, possessions or people, when one of their family is in financial trouble.
+<b>A.2</b> The socio-legal contexts of Lev 25, Ruth and Jer 32 make clear the connection between the responsibility of a kinsman and the acquisition or re-purchase of property, possessions or people, when one
+of their family is in financial trouble.
 The kinsman’s actions effect a transfer of ownership, by claiming something back for its rightful owner.

-<b>A.3</b> The particular cultic use of גאל in Leviticus 27, which is concerned
-with re-purchasing things dedicated to God, does not have the kinship aspect to its meaning, but is a development of a) and b), meaning ‘to buy back’ or ‘re-claim’ a gift, when the subject is the original owner of the offering.
+<b>A.3</b> The particular cultic use of גאל in Lev 27, which is concerned with re-purchasing things dedicated to God, does not have the kinship aspect to its meaning, but is a development of a) and b), meaning ‘to buy back’ or ‘re-claim’ a gift, when the subject is the original owner of the offering.

-<b>A.4</b> The particular use of גאל in a construct relationship with הַדָּם
-seems to bring out the idea of ‘claiming’, which is the responsibility of a kinsman, so that גֹּאֵל הַדָּם could almost be translated ‘claimer of blood’, which is another development of (b).
+<b>A.4</b> The particular use of גאל in a construct relationship with הַדָּם seems to bring out the idea of ‘claiming’, which is the responsibility of a kinsman, so that <span dir="rtl" lang="he">גֹּאֵל הַדָּם</span> could almost be translated ‘claimer of blood’, which is another development of (b).

-<b>A.5</b> The use of גאל in references to the Exodus and other cases where God
+<b>A.5</b> The use of גאל in references to the exodus and other cases where God is the subject in contexts of deliverance (individual and national), could equally be rendered by the general meaning ‘to act as kinsman’ (a)
-is the subject in contexts of deliverance (individual and national), could equally be rendered by the general meaning ‘to act as kinsman’ (a) or by a more particular meaning ‘to re-claim’ (b) e.g. from alien ownership or ‘to deliver’ (from trouble).
+or by a more particular meaning ‘to re-claim’ (b) e.g. from alien ownership or ‘to deliver’ (from trouble).
 It is often difficult and sometimes unnecessary to separate these meanings in individual contexts.
 The particular actions of God to help his people in a time of need are understood from the perspective of his close ‘kin’ relationship with Israel (cf. juxtaposition of אָב with גאל in Isa 63:16), which is emphasized in Deutero- and Trito-Isaiah in relation to God as creator.
 The particular uses of גאל with ריב in legal contexts could mean ‘to defend’ or ‘to bail someone out’, understood within the general responsibilities of a kinsman.

-<b>A.6</b> The uses of גאל with the preposition מִן seem to define its meaning
-more specifically as ‘to rescue from’, i.e. removal from threats of enemies, danger or death.
-Again, the idea of kin-relationship (a) is not absent, even if not explicit.
+<b>A.6</b> The uses of גאל with the preposition מִן seem to define its meaning more specifically as ‘to rescue from’, i.e. removal from threats of enemies, danger or death.
+Again, the idea of kin-relationship (a) is not
+absent, even if not explicit.
 This usage of גאל with מִן also shows a parallel to other ‘salvation’ words.

-<b>A.7</b> The use of the subst. act. part. גאל often functions as a title,
-used for both humans, meaning ‘nearest relative bearing the kinship responsibility’ (a) and for God, meaning ‘the closest kin to Israel’ and also ‘redeemer’ in the sense of ‘deliverer’ from slavery and oppression.
+<b>A.7</b> The use of the subst. act. part. גאל often functions as a title, used for both humans, meaning ‘nearest relative bearing the kinship responsibility’ (a) and for God, meaning ‘the closest kin to Israel’ and also ‘redeemer’ in the sense of ‘deliverer’ from slavery and oppression.
+Although גאל is never used intransitively with a divine subject, the
-Although גאל is never used intransitively with a divine subject, the subst. active participle (without a subsequent verb), seems to draw out the intransitive sense of the verb and emphasises the fundamental relational aspect to this verb’s meaning.
+subst. active participle (without a subsequent verb), seems to draw out the intransitive sense of the verb and emphasises the fundamental relational aspect to this verb’s meaning.

 ## Bibliography